-State health officials say nine children have died in an outbreak of adenovirus at a New Jersey rehabilitation center.
+State health officials say 11 children have died in an outbreak of adenovirus at a New Jersey rehabilitation center.

 The children were already fragile, with weakened immune systems, and there is little worry about a more widely dangerous outbreak.